JayTurn/ravebox/README.md

 ## Where are the tests? ##

 There are no tests.
 Aaaarrgh!
-I didn't include any tests because the purpose of Ravebox was to create a prototype to test a hypothesis in the market.
+Various shortcuts were made because the purpose of Ravebox was to create a prototype to test a hypothesis in the market.
 If the platform took off I would have introduced tests.

 ## Will this run if I attempt to build it? ##